Safe payments

 Heel spurs

-Heel spurs, also known as calcaneal spurs, get their name from the spur, in fact a piece of bone structure, formed on the underside of the heel.
+Heel spurs, or calcaneal spurs, get their name from the trigger, a piece of bone structure formed on the underside of the heel.
 It makes the tendon attachment under the heel sore and painful.

 Treatment: Put insoles inside your shoes.
-Also make sure to stretch and activate the foot to relieve the tension in the tendon joint.
+Also, stretch and activate the foot to relieve the tension in the tendon joint.
 Doctors don’t usually give cortisone injections for heel spurs because there is a high risk that you will overload your foot even more, but it does happen occasionally.
-If that doesn’t help either, you can have shock wave treatment or surgery.
+If that doesn’t help, you can undergo shock wave treatment or surgery.

 Read more about heel spur here!